Join our virtual weekend course from which you'll emerge with the first draft of a short story.

 Why not submit your story to a writing competition or for publication?

-If you need an assessment of your final draft, we’ll give you one at half the price of our standard literary assessment.
+If you need an assessment of your final draft, we’ll give you one at a 50% discount on our standard literary assessment.